 Understanding the Circular Economy

-In contrast, the linear economy that the fashion industry predominantly operates on follows a simple "take-make-waste" route.
-This linear model drives a culture of fast fashion, characterized by rapid production, consumption, and disposal of clothing.
+In contrast, the linear economy that the fashion industry predominantly operates on follows a simple “take-make-waste” route.
+This linear model drives a culture of fast fashion, characterised by rapid production, consumption, and disposal of clothing.
 Unfortunately, this system leads to extensive environmental degradation and an alarming accumulation of textile waste.

 Linear vs Circular: The Fashion Industry’s Dilemma